-The success of an exploratory trip to Nigeria by John Graham in 2008 led to the idea, then the plans and the launch of Giraffe Heroes International two years later.
-In that 2008 trip, Graham spent eleven days speaking, leading workshops and meeting a wide variety of Nigerians committed to the social and political transformation of their country.
+Giraffe Heroes International has had a presence in Nigeria since 2008 when GHI director John Graham spent 11 days in the country speaking, leading workshops and meeting a wide variety of Nigerians committed to the social and political transformation of their country.

 Nigeria, the most populous country in Africa, suffered then and now from corruption and poor governance that for decades have hampered efforts to meet key challenges of social, political and economic development.
 Blessed with natural resources (principally oil) and a large, educated middle class, the country has made only limited progress since its independence in 1960.

 Graham was initially invited to Nigeria by the Nigerian Center for Societal Transformation to explore how the Giraffe Heroes Project, with its message of courage, hope and practical change, could help.
 From Lagos in the south to Abuja in the middle to Kano in the Muslim north, Graham gave nine presentations in eleven days including public speeches, leadership training workshops, training sessions for educators and even preaching in churches.